280 pp., 6.125 x 9.25, 6 halftones, notes, bibl., index

 About the Author

-Emily Suzanne Clark is assistant professor of religious studies at Gonzaga University.
+Emily Suzanne Clark is associate professor of religious studies at Gonzaga University.

 For more information about Emily Suzanne Clark, visit the Author Page.